-The difficulty is that Section 1631 requires the transferee court to treat transferred claims as though they had been filed in the transferee court on the date that they were actually filed in the court from which they are transferred.130 If a plaintiff files multiple claims against the government in district court, but the district court determines that some (but not all) of those claims are within the CFC's jurisdiction, the district court may invoke Section 1631 to transfer the claims to the CFC.
+the court from which they are transferred.
+He a plaintiff files multiple claims against the government in district court, but the district court determines that some (but not all) of those claims are within the CFC's jurisdiction, the district court may invoke Section 1631 to transfer the claims to the CFC.
 But the CFC must treat the transferred claims as having been filed in the CFC on the date they were filed in district court.
-That is, it must treat the transferred claims as if they were simultaneously filed with the claims that remained in the district court.
-County of Cook then requires the CFC to dismiss the transferred claims, provided they are the same "claims" that remained in the district court.131 Dismissal results despite the fact that the claims were transferred to the CFC precisely because it was the proper court to hear them.132
+That is, it must treat the transferred claims as if they were simultaneously filed with the claims that remained in the district court. -County of Cook then requires the CFC to dismiss the transferred claims, provided they are the same "claims" that remained in the district court.
+He fact that the claims were transferred to the CFC precisely because it was the proper court to hear them.

 On the other hand, Section "1500 is not implicated when all of the claims in an action are transferred to the" CFC.
-This is "[p]resumably because . . . the district court proceeding is . . . deemed never to have been filed."
-134
+147 This is "[p]resumably because . . . the district court proceeding is . . . deemed never to have been filed."
+148